FUSEBOX 1982

 With a bussed fused box, you simply join the power side of similarly operating components with a internal bus.
 Bingo, one power feed to the power side of any of them, and they will all have a power feed.
 Of course, if you, by mistake, put in a feed for something else into a position attached to that bus, you now have two feeds for everything on that bus.

 So it is VERY important to know where these busses are in the box.
 Morgan does not provide a diagram that shows this and the Factory people do not know where they are either.
 The result is sad.
 Someone installs a radio, they bring in power from the battery for its clock and memory settings and they install its fuse in a fusebox position.
+Then they can't figure why their battery keep draining or their wipers won't turn off when they turn off the ignition key.

 I do not have the diagrams of the internal busses of the three primary fuseboxes from 1986 to 2012.
 However, they can be ascertained with the use of a multimeter and an unwired box.
-Check the continutity between the power sides of the fuse positions.
+Check the continuity between the power sides of the fuse positions.

 FUSEBOX (1990 to 2004) from Morgan +8 R10432